lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  based on discrete red stellar models that were used as input into DP0.2.
 Real data are expected to instead show a smooth distribution of colors.

-**2.14.**  Finally, to guide the eye, we might wish to add a grid to the plot.
-To do so, we click on the `Grid` button at the top of the bottom-right panel of the "Plane Plot" window and check the "Draw Grid" option like so:
+**2.14.**  Finally, to guide the eye, you might wish to add a grid to the plot.
+To do so, click on the `Grid` button at the top of the bottom-right panel of the "Plane Plot" window and check the "Draw Grid" option like so: